supercollider/supercollider/README_WINDOWS.md

 - *[readline][readline]* (only works in MinGW build)

-*Important note*: creating the folder structure described here will save you from likely frustration when cmake cannot find dependencies:
+*Important note*: creating the folder structure described here will save you from likely frustration when CMake cannot find dependencies:

 - if you build a 32-bit SC, create a folder `x86` as a sibling of your SC source.
 For a 64-bit SC call it `x64`